Office of Research & Creative Scholarship

 - Progress report for any ongoing FAFG award project is due for applicant to be eligible for a continuing or new project award

-- The Faculty Advancement Committee will evaluate all proposals and make recommendations to the VPAA, within the limit of the fund, regarding proposal support and level of funding.
+- The Faculty Development and Research Council will evaluate all proposals and make recommendations to the VPAA, within the limit of the fund, regarding proposal support and level of funding.

 - The school deans will evaluate all proposals and make their independent recommendations to the VPAA, within the limit of the fund, regarding proposal support and level of funding.

-- The VPAA, in consideration of the recommendations provided by the Faculty Advancement Committee and the school deans, will make final selections and award determinations.
-The VPAA will notify the Faculty Advancement Committee in writing about the final awards.
+- The VPAA, in consideration of the recommendations provided by the Faculty Development and Research Council and the school deans, will make final selections and award determinations.
+The VPAA will notify the Faculty Development and Research Council in writing about the final awards.

-- The VPAA will meet with the Faculty Advancement Committee to discuss the VPAA’s final selections and award determinations before notifications are sent to the applicants
+- The VPAA will meet with the Faculty Development and Research Council to discuss the VPAA’s final selections and award determinations before notifications are sent to the applicants

 - The VPAA will notify all of the applicants in writing about their applications